ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 8. Press **Play** to test it out.

     The label still says **Turn On** even when the light is on.
 That is because the script only executes our `UpdateLabel()` function once.
 It doesn't know to change the label when we interact with the switch.
-This can be solved simply by adding another call to `UpdateLabel()` to our `OnSwitchInteraction` function.
+This can be solved simply by adding another call to `UpdateLabel()` to our `OnSwitchInteraction()` function.

 9. Type `UpdateLabel()` before the `end` of the function and after the `if` statement within it.
 The `OnSwitchInteraction` function should now look like:

-    ```lua hl_lines="16"
+    ```lua
+    -- Rotate the switch and turn on and off the light
+    -- when the player interacts with switchTrigger
     local function OnSwitchInteraction()
-        -- Turns the light on
         if not isLightOn then
+            -- turn the light on
-            switch:RotateTo(startingRotation + Rotation.New(0, 90, 0), 0.5)
+            switch:RotateTo(Rotation.New(0, 90, 0), .5, true)
-            World.SpawnAsset(lightTemplate, { position = bulbPosition })
+            World.SpawnAsset(propLightTemplate, { position = bulbPosition })
-        -- Turns the light off
         else
-            switch:RotateTo(startingRotation, 0.5)
+            --- turn off the light
+            switch:RotateTo(switchStartingRotation, 0.5, true)
             local spawnedLight = World.FindObjectByName("Point Light")
             spawnedLight:Destroy()
         end